savonet/liquidshop/3/index.md

 The **liquidshop 3** is the third edition of a workshop about [Liquidsoap](https://www.liquidsoap.info/) and related technologies.
-To goal is to gather all people interested in Liquidsoap (of course) and welcome any contribution, related or not to Liquidsoap.
+The goal is to gather all people interested in Liquidsoap (of course) and welcome any contribution, related or not to Liquidsoap.